What is a life insurance beneficiary?

 What is a contingent life insurance beneficiary?

 While it's essential to designate a primary beneficiary, it's also important to establish a contingent life insurance beneficiary.
-The primary beneficiary is the person or entity that's entitled to your death benefit.
-However, if, for some reason, they pass away before you or can't be located, the contingent beneficiary will receive the payout.
+If your primary beneficiary passes away before you or can't be located, the contingent beneficiary will receive the payout.
 As a standard life insurance beneficiary rule, you must explicitly identify each beneficiary with their full name and Social Security number.

 Do you live in a community property state?
 If so, you'll need your spouse's consent to designate a primary beneficiary other than them.
 The following states have community property designation, which makes spouses equal owners of each other's assets and debts: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.